fission/fission/Documentation/wip/FunctionVersioningProposal.md

 Code changes :

-1. In fnCreate : Just ligitke today, we first create a `crd.package` object.
+1. In fnCreate : Just like today, we first create a `crd.package` object.
 Next step is to create a `crd.function` object for each version of the function.
 The name of the `crd.function` object can be `"functionName_versionNumber"`.
 2. Next, create an object of type `crd.Version` to keep track of the `"latest"` version of a function.
 The name of this object can be something like "functionName_versionLatest" and the value of the field `FunctionRef` will be an array of function names such as `["hello_v1.0.0", "hello_v1.0.1"]`.
 So at any point in time, for a function its easy to get the function object that is latest.